 - Removed the “HTML helpers” from the plain-text note editor.
 Use the WYSIWYG (“rich edit”) note editor instead.

-The alpha version (currently designated 3.9.x) installs alongside the currently shipping version so that it won’t interfere with your current working verson of PocketBible.
-You can create a new customer account when you register the alpha version if you don’t want to expose your “real” notes/highlights/bookmarks to the testing process.
+The beta version (currently designated 3.9.x) installs alongside the currently shipping version so that it won’t interfere with your current working verson of PocketBible.
+You can create a new customer account when you register the beta version if you don’t want to expose your “real” notes/highlights/bookmarks to the testing process.

 We have some very specific rules for signing up to test.
 If you don’t follow these instructions I will discard your application.